linuxd3v/maltyst/docs/index.md

 Which means if used in urls for unique identification - we are opening ourselves to easy contact enumeration vulnerability.

 Which is why - let's add a new unique file, that will then be used for a unique consumer identification and can be used in emails etc:
-a) Go to: "mautic" -> settings -> "Custom fields".
+a.
+Go to: "mautic" -> settings -> "Custom fields".
-b) Click on "New"
+b.
+Click on "New"
-c) Enter something like this:
+c.
+Enter something like this:

 ```
 Label:  maltyst_contact_uqid